alialiyar/RRAssignment1/PA1_template.md

 rm(list=ls())

-## check if the source file is loaded, if not, we download it and unzip the file:
+## check if the source file is loaded, if not, download and unzip the file

 if(!file.exists("activity.csv")) {
   tempfile <- tempfile()